just-be-weird/portfolio/README.md

 #### Firebase credential setup

 - We need `firebase` installed globally.
-Then run `firbase login` which will open login window in crome where we need to provide the login credentials.
+Use `npm install -g firebase-tools`, then run `firbase login` which will open login window in crome where we need to provide the login credentials.
 Run `firebase init` command after this.
+Choose `Functions and hosting`

 - we need to provide the `.env`, `firebase.ini.defaults.sh` with following details:
 .env example data: which we can get from firebase console > project details > config object